dundalek/casio-f91w-fsm/README.md

 ![](images/casio-unique-id.PNG)

-Here, each elements of the 7 display segment is assigned a letter.
-This way, I will be able to manually interact with each elements of the display (hours, minutes, seconds, modes...).
+Here, each element of the 7 display segment is assigned with a letter.
+This way, I will be able to manually interact with each element of the display (hours, minutes, seconds, modes...).

 Then I exported the SVG and interacted with it in JS.
 The code is available for you in the repository.